 In music everything has its reason to be, every note, every phrase, every silence is there for a reason.
 It is a balance between tension and relaxation.

 Mastery of the technique is fundamental so that there is no barrier when we want to create that tension-relaxation balance.

-If you want to understand all the whys of flamenco guitar (or at least all the whys I know), don’t hesitate to contact me.
+If you want to understand all the secrets of flamenco guitar (or at least the ones I know), don’t hesitate to contact me.
 It’s a pleasure for me to share what I know about this beautiful art.

 I wish you good luck with your journey in the world of flamenco.

 Music, and flamenco in particular, does not exclude anyone.
 We all start from scratch.
 With love and a firm step you will learn, I guarantee it.

 Any new things you want to learn will require effort and commitment.
 Flamenco is not too easy, but if you like it, you will learn and improve quickly.